mcanever/accor-tracking-decorator/README.md

 The script requires a simple configuration, that should be specified as early as possible in your `<head>` tag.
 The script exposes a global variable _AccorTrackingDecorator which is used as a namespace for configuration and methods of the script.
+Example:

 ``` html
 <!-- Decorator configuration.
 This should be included in your head tag ASAP. -->